billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 * NI PXIe-8301 (2.3 GB/s Thunderbolt)
 * ADLink 8638  (4 GB/s)

-These mix and match in in our chasses without compatibility issues.
+These mix and match in in our chassis without compatibility issues.
 At this time we can offer these additional remarks:

 * The 8398 may well be overkill.
 It did everything asked of it, up to 16